adrianblynch/jenkins/README.md

 Notes
 -----

-- Built to work with Jenkins 1.500.
+- Originally built to work with Jenkins 1.500.
 - Tested on Jenkins 1.500 and 1.564.
 - Tested on Railo 4.2.1 with full null support, and localmode set to modern, hence the lack of var scoped variables.